Claire-Lavigne/Cours-Developper/SEO/Bases.md

     - Development is longer and more complex
   - With SPA sites : code in Universal JS (also called Isomorphic JS) = the JS will work on bost sides (client + server)

-# Multilingual website
+## Multilingual website
-- Three site architectures :
+Three site architectures :
 - One domain name per language (ex : .fr, .com, .cn):
   - When ?
 The content of your site depends on language and culture
   - Advantages:
     - Google geographically target your website
     - You can use location targeting in the Search Console
     - The content is properly divided at the server level
     - You can adapt your site to the legal requirements in GDPR countries
   - Disadvantages:
     - Maintaining multiple sites is very expensive in terms of time, resources, and budget (one modification must be done in all languages)
     - Domain names have strict legal requirements (where you are really based)
     - SEO must be done in all languages !

 - One sub-domain per language (ex : .fr.wikipedia.or, .com.wikipedia.or)
   - Benefits:
     - Easier to set up
     - Can use location targeting in the Search Console
     - Can have different server locations
     - Language separation easy to do at the server level
   - Disadvantage:
     - Subdomains won’t benefit from the full link strength of your main domain

 - A directory (or subfolder) per language (ex : ibm.com/fr-fr/, ibm.com/uk-en)
   - When ?
 BEST OPTION IN GENERAL
   - Advantages:
     - Easy to set up
     - Geo-targeting tools available to webmasters
     - Little maintenance
   - Disadvantages:
     - Weak geo-targeting signal for Google = complicate local SEO efforts
     - Difficult to separate languages across the site.

 - Follow-on pages (choose 1 of 3 methods):
   - ```<link rel = "alternate" hreflang = "en" href = "https://your-site.com/en/" />```
     - hreflang = 'en' or 'en-uk'
   - ```<link rel="alternate" hreflang="de" href="https://www.sncf.com/de/home"><link rel="alternate" hreflang="en" href="https://www.sncf.com/en/home">```
   - ```<html lang="en-us">...</html>```

-# SEO - Improve the indexing of a website
+# Improve the indexing of a website

-It may be necessary to redirect your visitors from one page to another if the URL has changed or the page no longer exists :
-- put in a 301 redirect (permanent redirect)
+It may be necessary to redirect your visitors from one page to another if the URL has changed or the page no longer exists : put in a 301 redirect (permanent redirect)

 ## Robots meta tags
 ```<code><meta name="robots" content="index, follow"></code>``` for each page indexed